alimir1/Twitter/README.md

    - [x] Contains a section with the users basic stats: # tweets, # following, # followers
 - [x] Home Timeline
    - [x] Tapping on a user image should bring up that user's profile page

-The following **optional** features are implemented:

-- [ ] Profile Page
-   - [ ] Implement the paging view for the user description.
-   - [ ] As the paging view moves, increase the opacity of the background screen.
-See the actual Twitter app for this effect
-   - [ ] Pulling down the profile page should blur and resize the header image.
-- [ ] Account switching
-   - [ ] Long press on tab bar to bring up Account view with animation
-   - [ ] Tap account to switch to
-   - [ ] Include a plus button to Add an Account
-   - [ ] Swipe to delete an account

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-  1. I would like to discuss MVVM design pattern more in detail.
-  2. How to create our own tab bar controller.

 ## Video Walkthrough